* This is the Consumer Version. *

 If people might have a blunt heart injury, an ECG is usually done to check for abnormal heart rhythms.
 Sometimes doctors also check the blood for substances (serum markers) released by the damaged heart.

 Echocardiography is done, sometimes in the emergency department.
-Echocardiography may show abnormalities in the way the heart's walls move (see Echocardiography and Other Ultrasound Procedures).
+Echocardiography may show abnormalities in the way the heart's walls move.
 It may also show blood or fluid around the heart, or rupture of a heart wall, or damage to a heart valve.

 People with an abnormal heart rhythm are kept in the hospital for monitoring because the abnormal heart rhythm may suddenly become serious.